 The best hikes in Japan are the routes that immerse you in the remarkable forests, mountains and rivers of the country while also showcasing its unique culture - from the distinctive architecture to the spirituality and folklore which drives it.

-Many of the best hikes in Japan are actually old pilgrimage routes, going from shrine to shrine, through majestic woodlands or up mountain tops, if you know where to look, Japan can be one of the most unique and remarkable nations in the world to slowly explore on foot.
-Here are 7 of the best Japanese hiking routes to get you started.
+Many of the best hikes in Japan are actually old pilgrimage routes, going from shrine to shrine, through majestic woodlands or cresting the skyline of a mountain range.
+If you know where to look, hiking in Japan allows you to slowly explore on foot one of the most unique and remarkable nations in the world.
+Here are seven of the best Japanese hiking routes to get you started.